Mikejo5000/vsts-docs-pr/docs/security/access-levels.md

 ## Stakeholder

+::: moniker range="vsts"
+Assign **Stakeholder** access to an unlimited number of users for free.
+Stakeholder provides access to:
+- A limited set of features in Codex Agile: Enter bugs, view backlogs, boards, charts, and dashboards.
+- Full access to Codex Pipelines.
+- Full access to Azure Codex in public projects, barring some features in Codex Agile and administrative features.
+::: moniker-end

+::: moniker range=">= tfs-2013 <= tfs-2018"
-Assign **Stakeholder** access to those users who need to enter bugs, view backlogs, boards, charts, and dashboards, but who don't have a TFS CAL.
-Stakeholders also have full access Codex Pipelines if the Preview feature is on, otherwise they can view releases and manage release approvals.
-In public projects, Stakeholders have partial access to Codex Agile and full access to the rest of Codex.
+Assign Stakeholder access to those users who need to enter bugs, view backlogs, boards, charts, and dashboards, but who don't have a TFS CAL.
+Stakeholders can also view releases and manage release approvals.
 Stakeholder access is free.

 <img src="_img/access-levels-2017-stakeholder.png" alt="Stakeholder access features" style="border: 1px solid #CCCCCC;" />
+::: moniker-end

-See [Stakeholder access](../security/get-started-stakeholder.md) for details of features available to stakeholders.
+See [Stakeholder access](../security/get-started-stakeholder.md#stakeholder-feature-access) for details of features available to stakeholders.

 ## VS Enterprise